Pediatric Epilepsy Surgery (cont.)

 As described before, resective surgery implies the removal of a piece of the brain that in some instances could be as much as the whole hemisphere.
 This resective surgery may aggravate prior functional deficits or may result in new ones.
 These complications may occur even after very careful evaluation.

 The range of complications varies with the extent of the surgery and the area removed.
 For example:

 In the particular case of the callosotomy, since there is some degree of disconnection between the right and the left side of the brain, besides the complications already mentioned, some annoying subtle deficiencies may be experienced.
 For example, some patients may be able to identify, by visual recognition, objects presented to one side of the brain, but might not be able to name them because the memory of the name is in the other side of the brain.
 In general there are fewer complications with callosotomies than with resective surgery.

 Yet, as in the case with all surgeries, there is always the risk of failure.
 In the case of epilepsy surgery this means recurrence of the epileptic seizures after the operation.
 Depending upon the type of pre-existing lesion, the failure rate may be as high as 50%.
 However, even in these cases, the seizures may be easily controlled with medications after the surgery.

 In general there are very few complications observed after surgery.
-Approximately 3% of children who have had epilepsy surgery experience complications, and less than 1 % have neurological complications.
+A small percentage of children who have had epilepsy surgery experience complications, and even fewer have neurological complications.
 Mortality (death) is very rare.